SinaBimesl/SinaBimesl/README.md

 # Hi there! 👋

 I'm Sina, a software developer with a passion for backend development and system administration.
-I work primarily with Python and Linux, building practical solutions and always exploring new technologies.
+I work primarily with Python and Linux, building practical solutions and always exploring new technologies, FOSS LOVER.

 ## What I'm working on
 - Backend development projects